-Jeremy was until recently a trustee and secretary of the social justice charity the Bevan Foundation.
+Jeremy has been a trustee and secretary of the social justice charity the Bevan Foundation.
 He also has experience as a youth mentor and as an adviser at free legal advice centres.

-Jeremy lives in Alltwen in the Neath constituency and enjoys film, reading, cooking, hiking and cycling and following rugby locally.
+Jeremy lives in Rhiwfawr in the Neath constituency and enjoys film, reading, cooking, hiking and cycling and following rugby locally.